Contact Us

 How Schellman Can Help with the New Cloud Italy Strategy

 At Schellman, we have been working with CSA STAR for years and now field a team of highly trained experts in ISO 9001, ISO 27001, ISO 22301, and ISO 20000-1.
-As such, we can help you navigate these new requirements and ensure that you are fully compliant with the standards required for servicing the Italian public sector.
+As such, we can help you navigate these requirements and ensure that you are fully compliant with the standards required for servicing the Italian public sector.